Best & Worst Honda Accord Years

 The Honda Accord is a legendary car that spans over 10 generations.
 Here are the best years for each Honda Accord generation and which years to avoid.

-You should go for the best and avoid the worst Honda Accord model years.
+You should go for the finest and avoid the worst Honda Accord model years.
 This is the only data-based guide you need for choosing the best Honda Accord model year.

-In this guide, we’ll break down each Honda Accord generation examining the finest and worst model years.
+In this guide, we’ll break down each Honda Accord generation examining the best and worst model years.

 With meticulous research and hands-on data, we’ve analyzed each generation of the Accord, pinpointing their respective highs and lows.
 We dive deep into features, recalls, resale values, and common problems.